jclaveau/ansible-vagrant-modules/README.md

 * passed in vm_name without relying on argument order; changed status variable definition so 'if not running' check works
 * changed count logic so if count on inventory is 1, doesn't change the vm name
 * added logic to check if box image has changed
 * repaired prepare_box logic to check if base image is already downloaded
+#### by majidaldo
+* added log file. log: true|false
+* added share_folder and share_mount nfs sharing (see module documentation)
+* added config_code. custom configuation code that goes in the vagrantfile. the word config. will be converted to config_"machine" so that you can have machine-specific options. great for hypervisor options such as config.vm.memory ...

 The following documentation is a lightly revised version of original.